abhisheksuresh-dev/vehicle-rental-system/README.md

 ## Vehicle Rental System
--A web-based Vehicle Rental System developed using PHP and MySQL.
+A web-based Vehicle Rental System developed using PHP and MySQL.
 This system allows users to book vehicles online, manage customer bookings, and maintain vehicle availability in a secure and efficient manner.

-##🛠️ Technologies Used
+## 🛠️ Technologies Used
 PHP
 MySQL
 HTML/CSS for front-end
 Bootstrap for responsive design

-##📋 Features
+## 📋 Features
 User registration and login
 Vehicle search and availability check
 Booking management (add, edit, delete)